 The Value of a business is generally based on the most recent three years of financial results with the most recent year's performance being the most important.
 Therefore, if you have thought of slowing down, the time to do it is right after you sell the business.
 If you slow down before you sell, it may severely affect the value of your business.

 If your decision is to sell your business later, we can assist you in grooming your business for sale - i.e. increasing the value of your business and increasing the attractiveness of your business from a potential buyer's perspective.
-See our "Just-in-Time" Chief Financial Officer Services to review how we can improve the performance of your business - and therefore its value.
+See information on our Chief Financial Officer (CFO) Services to review how we can improve the performance of your business - and therefore its value.

 Act Now to Create an Exit Plan

 Most people work on things that are urgent.
 The key to success is to work on things that are important.
 If you work on things that are important and not urgent, you will be in a much better position when it becomes urgent.